Veterinary medicine in the United Kingdom: CPD

 Continuing professional development (CPD) is a mandatory and key part of career development.
-The RCVS recommends a minimum of 105 hours CPD over a three-year period.
+The RCVS requires a minimum of 35 hours CPD each calendar year.

 The RCVS Professional Development Phase (PDP) that was launched for new graduates in 2007 provides a structured approach to guide the new graduate towards the professional competences they need to develop in either small animal, equine or production animal practice.

 Specialism

 Vets may choose to specialise in various areas of veterinary medicine, through certificate qualifications, modular certificates or diplomas, with each speciality taking around two years to complete.
 Certificates cover a wide range of areas, including small animal medicine, small animal surgery, large animal medicine, welfare ethics and law, public health, cardiology, orthopaedics and advanced veterinary practice (Cert AVP).

 There is a large and potentially confusing array of post-nominal titles in the UK veterinary profession.
 Levels of credibility vary.
 In particular, Certificate level qualification does not qualify a veterinary surgeon as a specialist.
 With further training, extensive professional experience and by publishing articles in a particular subject area, it is possible to gain Royal College of Veterinary Surgeons (RCVS) Recognised Specialist Status.
 In 2012, the ruling council of the RCVS adopted a report from the Calman Committee into specialisation in the UK veterinary profession, accepting that only those veterinary surgeons recognised by the RCVS as specialists and placed on a register held by the RCVS could be truly held up as "Specialist".

 Vets may undertake the training to become an Official Veterinarian (OV) which authorises them to carry out tasks on behalf of the Department for Environment, Food and Rural Affairs, such as testing cattle for tuberculosis or issuing of documentation for the export of animals and animal products.